Car Insurance for Young Drivers: How to Get Affordable Rates Under 25

 Age isn't the only factor at play.
 Gender also plays a measurable role in how insurers set your rate — at least for younger drivers.

 Young male drivers statistically file more claims and are involved in more severe accidents than females of the same age, which is why you'll see a meaningful premium gap in your early driving years.
-This gap narrows considerably by the mid-20s.
-Learn more about what affects your rates beyond age and gender.
+This gap narrows significantly by age 25 and essentially disappears by age 30.
+Note that six states — California, Hawaii, Massachusetts, Michigan, North Carolina, and Pennsylvania — currently ban gender-based pricing entirely.
+Montana, which banned this practice in 1985, reversed course with 2021 legislation allowing insurers to use gender again.
+Learn more about how named drivers affect your rates and what factors insurers consider.

 Pincher's Pro Tip